 These types of materials are usually very good for training your ear and having fun while you learn.
 There are also some great films in Spanish that can help you tune your ear to the Spanish language (with the subtitles in Spanish or English, if you’re an absolute beginner).
 Listening to music is another way of doing this, and the number of different genres across the Spanish speaking world will mean that there is something for everyone.

-Going from Beginners Spanish to an Intermediate Level: Spanish Teachers and Exchange Programs
+Improve from Beginners Spanish to an Intermediate Level: Spanish Teachers and Language Exchange Programs

 Once you and your tutor have gone over all the basics, you can move on to the next level.
 Welcome to intermediate Spanish!